Ravita3321/Landing-page/README.md

 Landing Page for InternCrowd
-Dessign a Landing page for internCrowd durring internship.
+Built a Landing page using HTML and CSS for internCrowd during internship.